MasonWirtz/MasonWirtz.github.io/Lectures.md

 * <u>Wirtz, M. A.</u>, Pickl, S., & Niehaus, K. (accepted).
 Taking a new perspective to occupational metrics: Variation intensity in colloquial German as a function of occupational complexity. *International Conference on Language Variation in Europe (ICLaVE).* Vienna, Austria.

 * <u>Wirtz, M. A.</u> (accepted).
 Operationalizing individuality in variationist SLA: Taking stock and charging forward. *International Conference on Language Variation in Europe (ICLaVE).* Vienna, Austria.

+* <u>Wirtz, M. A.</u> (06.06.2024).
+Major life events and psychosocial factors as drivers for language change across the lifespan. *LRI: Language & Belonging.* Merano, South Tyrol.

 * <u>Wirtz, M. A.</u>, & Pickl, S. (12.04.2024).
 Characteristics of major life events as catalysts for retrospective perceptions of linguistic change across adulthood. *Conference for Corpora on Language and Aging (CLARe6).* Tübingen, Germany.